Shane32/GraphQL/CODEGEN-README.md

 ## 7. Writing Queries and Mutations

 Place `.ts` files containing your queries and mutations alongside the components using them.
+The file name of your queries and mutations should be something like this: `{Component Name}Queries.ts`.
+For example, if you had a component named `MyComponent.tsx`, your query and mutation file should be `MyComponentQueries.ts`.

  A sample query might look like this:

 ```typescript
 import { gql } from "@shane32/graphql";